 Future of Veterans Memorial Coliseum

 The Coliseum has been a staple in the Portland community for six decades.
 To stay modern, relevant and financially viable, this iconic venue will require continued investment.
 Many critical building systems are original and in need of replacement and upgrades.
 The City is working with partners on plans for a renovation in the next five years.
-Any investment to modernize the venue will also seek to preserve its historic and architectural charm.
+Any investment to modernize the venue will seek to preserve its historic and architectural charm and pay homage to the displacement of many Black families who were forced to leave the neighborhood for the Coliseum’s development.